What is Sensory Processing Disorder (SPD)

 Sight

 Most of these challenges cause confusion, irritation, and inability to focus or concentrate.
-However, with tailored support, individuals can find proactive ways to manage the symptoms.
+However, with tailored support, people can find proactive ways to manage the symptoms.

 Touch

-Individuals experiencing challenges with sensory processing might have challenges and sensitivity to touch, hugs, or any form of physical closeness.
-Additionally, some individuals might experience sensitivity to temperature, avoiding or seeking tactile input.
+Touch is essential to human connection and comfort.
+Yet for many with SPD, touch can be a source of stress.
+People experiencing challenges with sensory processing might have challenges and sensitivity to touch, hugs, or any form of physical closeness.
+Additionally, some people might experience sensitivity to temperature, avoiding or seeking tactile input.

 Smell

+Smell is powerful.
+It can bring back memories or trigger strong emotions.
 A sense of smell helps us identify specific odours.
-This sense is crucial for our safety because it also helps us identify what is safe and unsafe (recognising gas, smoke, or similar toxic matter).
+This sense is crucial for our safety because it allows us to determine what is safe and unsafe (recognising gas, smoke, or similar toxic matter).

 Taste

-Taste helps us to distinguish between what is safe and harmful to eat or drink.
-Additionally, taste helps us learn the textures of food (soft, hard, mushy, crunchy, etc.)
+Taste is deeply tied to survival and pleasure, and it helps us to distinguish between what is safe and harmful to eat or drink.
+Additionally, taste helps us learn the textures of food (soft, hard, mushy, crunchy, etc)

 Hearing

-We identify tones, sounds, and understand language through hearing.
-When individuals are experiencing sensory processing disorder regarding hearing, it is referred to as auditory processing disorder (APD).
+Sound is everywhere – cars honking, people talking, music playing.
+Hearing helps us identify tones, sounds, and understand language.
+When people are experiencing sensory processing disorder regarding hearing, it is referred to as auditory processing disorder (APD).

 This can lead to challenges in distinguishing between sounds or words.
-Therefore, individuals might experience misunderstandings during conversations.
-What’s more, individuals might experience challenges with processing auditory information in crowded or noisy places.
+Therefore, they might also experience misunderstandings during conversations.
+Moreover, people can have challenges processing auditory information in crowded or noisy places.

 Logo Faded 2